ccd-utexas/binstarsolver/CONTRIBUTING.rst

 CONTRIBUTING
 ============

 Thanks for your interest in contributing!
-Please use the following when contributing:
+Please use the following:

 * GitHub guidelines: https://guides.github.com/
 * Git branching model: http://nvie.com/posts/a-successful-git-branching-model/